 Naming a child younger than age 18 as a beneficiary of your transfer on death deed ("TOD deed" or "beneficiary deed") adds complications.
 A minor may take title to real estate, but you will need to name a trusted adult to manage the property.
 You have a few options.
 These include:

 A uniform law is a model law proposed by a group of legal scholars—and states are free to adopt it into their own statutes, or not.
 The Uniform Transfers to Minors Act is a particular uniform law that allows you to leave property to a minor by naming an adult custodian to manage that property until the child becomes a certain age.
-When states have adopted the UTMA, they often make small changes to it, such as varying the age at which the custodianship ends.
+Every state has now adopted the UTMA.
+But when adopting the UTMA, states often make small changes to it, such as varying the age at which the custodianship ends.
 (As a result, the age at which custodianship ends varies from state to state.)
-To date, every state except South Carolina has adopted the UTMA.

 On a TOD deed, you can name an adult "as custodian for" the young beneficiary.
 That adult will manage the real estate until the young person reaches an age that ranges from 18 to 30, with the exact age specified in your state's UTMA law.
 (See the chart below for your state's age or age range.)
 When the beneficiary reaches the specified age, the beneficiary owns the real estate outright.